Dr Susannah Eckersley

 Since 2010 I have also acted as a personal tutor to UGT and PGT students

-Since 2012 I have been the Erasmus & Study Abroad Co-ordinator for Media, Culture, Heritage
+Between 2012 and 2016 I was the Erasmus & Study Abroad Co-ordinator for Media, Culture, Heritage

 - Eckersley S. Out of memory’s shadow: dark heritage and the contemporary museum.
 2019.
 In Preparation.